All Episodes

 It's important to note that they've spent 30 years convincing idiotic press that that's the real issue that we should be talking about is how they would be fine if legal immigration weren't so easy.

-We would love immigration!
+We would love immigration.

-Thank you, press, for spending 30 years talking about that and only now just realizing that you're a waste of our time.
+Thank you, Press, for spending 30 years talking about that and only now just realizing that you're a waste of our time.

 dan friesen

-So one of the big things that Alex is very excited about is, whereas Trump doesn't really talk about how there are 300,000 children missing who have come over the border, who are obviously being trafficked, right?
+So one of the big things that Alex is very excited about is whereas Trump doesn't really talk about how there are 300,000 children missing who have come over the border, who are obviously being trafficked, right?

-I mean, that's so many to traffic.
+I mean, that's so many traffic doesn't talk about that.

 dan friesen